 *You must earn a grade of “C” or better in these courses to be admitted to the next course in the sequence or as a requirement for graduation.

-MUSIC TECHNOLOGY COURSES – see course descriptions below
+MAJOR COURSES – see course descriptions below

 MUS 287 Recording Techniques I – 3 credit hours